Asymptotically Honest Confidence Regions for High Dimensional Parameters by the Desparsified Conservative Lasso: The Model

 \subsection{The model}

 We consider the model

 where $X$ is the $n\times p$ matrix of explanatory variables and $u$ is a vector of error terms. $\beta _{0}$ is the $p\times 1$ population regression coefficient which we shall assume to be sparse.
 However, the location of the non-zero coefficients is unknown and potentially $p$ could be much greater than $n$.
+The sparsity assumption can be replaced by a weak sparsity assumption as we shall make precise after Theorem \ref{thm1} below.
 We assume that the explanatory variables are exogenous and precise assumptions will be made in Assumption 1 below.
+Let $S_0=\cbr[0]{j:\beta_{0,j}\neq 0}$ and $s_0=|S_0|$.
 For later purposes define $X_j$ as the $j$'th column of $X$ and $X_{-j}$ as all columns of $X$ except for the $j$'th one.